-What the heck is a healthcare proxy?
+What is a healthcare proxy (also known as a healthcare power of attorney), anyway?
 In a nutshell, they are like the ultimate wing (wo)man at a time when you most need one.
 A proxy is someone who speaks for you in a situation where medical circumstances make it impossible for you to speak for yourself.
 This person is chosen by you and knows your wishes.
 They communicate with your caregivers, make treatment decisions in your stead, and they may carry out directives regarding resuscitation, life support and/or end of life care.
 So, obviously, choosing a healthcare proxy is an incredibly important decision.
 But it’s a decision we all (well, all of us grownups) should really make, no matter at what age or stage we find ourselves.

 All that talk up there about importance and what we “should” do is not meant to freak you out.
 Below are some questions to consider when choosing the person who will fill these very big shoes.